aaron-nuy/Voxel-Game-Demo/README.md

 # TODO
- -Add feature: surrounding chunks don't update when placing a block on the edge of a chunk
+ -Add feature: surrounding chunks must update when placing/destroying a block on the edge of a chunk

  -Organize code and add comments